curiosaurus/HRMIS/README.md

 Employees view of skill matrix<br>
 <h4>Suggest if anymore are needed</h4><br>
 <h3>Changes to be done:</h3>
-file :Master Template.html
+file : Master Template.html
-employee type is not button but drop down [HoD, Super HoD Employee, MD] put a bit js to select organisation if user type is hod to select if rathi or polybond
+employee type is not a button but drop down [HoD, Super HoD Employee, MD] put a bit js to select organization if user type is how to select if rathi or polybond.

 List of pages  =

 <h3>Pavan patil :-  No of Pages.
 3
-Title in excel sheet :  Interview Schdule..
+Title in Excel sheet:  Interview Schedule.
 Page name:
 1.Interviewform.html <br>
 2.Interviewschdule.html <br>
 3.openposition.html <br>
 4.styles.css <br>